SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 I am sympathetic.
-The thing is, if you cannot appreciate machines based on computation can never become conscious, then you will always have the irresistible urge to try to prove they can become conscious, and thus debunk all the spiritual types who think human beings and other sentient aliens in our vast universe, are "special" beings, spiritual beings, endowed with non-physical souls.
+The thing is, if you cannot appreciate machines based on computation can never become conscious, then you will always have the irresistible urge to try to prove they can become conscious, and thus debunk all the spiritual types who think human beings and other sentient aliens in our vast universe are "special" beings, spiritual beings, endowed with non-physical souls.
 Because *If* a machine can develop a thinking soul with mental qualia generating capacity, then there is no good reason for spirituality to be thought of as a non-physical